krugerk/beeminder-apidocs/source/index.html.md

 ### 5. Optional: De-authorization callback

 If you provide a Post De-Authorization Callback URL when you register your client, we will make a POST to your endpoint when a user removes your app.
-The POST will include the access_token removed in the body of the request.
+The POST will include a single parameter, `access_token` in the body of the request.
+The value of this parameter will be the token that was de-authorized.

 ### 6. Optional: Autofetch callback

 The autofetch callback URL is also optional.
-We will POST to this URL if provided, including the params username, and slug when the user wants new data from you.
+We will POST to this URL if provided, including the params `username`, and `slug` in the body of the request when the user wants new data from you.
 E.g., when the user pushes the manual refresh button, or prior to sending alerts to the user, and before derailing the goal at the end of an eep day.

 [Back to top](#)